irecsys/CARSKit/README.md

 ### Release Notes
 ------------------
+**2026/04/29, Version 0.4.0**
+* DK Compatibility: Supports compilation using JDK 7 to 19, provided that the target bytecode version is set to JDK 7.
+* New Evaluation Strategy: Introduces the "eval.strategy" configuration in setting.conf with ucu and uc options, where the uc mode aligns with the evaluation logic used in DeepCARSKit.

 **2019/02/18, Version 0.3.5**
 * Fix the issue in top-N recommendation evaluations.
 It evaluates top-5 and top-10 by default.
 In addition, you can set up a new value for N, so that CARSKit will produce top-N recommendation results based on top-5, 10 and N.
 * Fix the issue in the train-test evaluations when you explicitly supply training and testing set in the configuration file.
 In CARSKit v0.3.5, the transformation process will go through both training and testing set, and produce transformed files with consistent formats.